 GeneCards Summary for CSNK2A2 Gene

 CSNK2A2 (Casein Kinase 2 Alpha 2) is a Protein Coding gene.
 Diseases associated with CSNK2A2 include Theileriasis and Distal Muscular Dystrophy With Anterior Tibial Onset.
-Among its related pathways are Signaling by GPCR and Regulation of TP53 Activity.
+Among its related pathways are Adherens junction and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CSNK2A1.
+An important paralog of this gene is CSNK2A3.

 UniProtKB/Swiss-Prot Summary for CSNK2A2 Gene